sflanker/lizpy/README.md

         * Awaiting a Promise is waiting for the result to be ready
     * Option 2.
 Implement something like Clojure's core.async
 1. Synchronization primitives: semaphore, lock, monitor?

+### SimpleRockets2 Integration

+Making it possible to edit FlightPrograms as Lizpy inside the game should make Lizpy much easier to use.
+This will be a separate project that depends on this one.
+The basic functional requirements are:

+* An "Edit Lizpy" menu option in the Flight Program editor
+    * This opens a full screen text editor view with tabs to open multiple flight programs.
+* A separate "Lizpy" directory inside the "FlightPrograms" directory.
+* Synchronization between the Vizzy and Lizpy for each Flight Program
+    * If a flight program has no associated Lizpy program associated with it, generate one.
+    * When a lizpy program is saved to the craft, vizzy gets generated, but a lizpy file should also be generated in `FlightPrograms/Lizpy/CraftPrograms/CraftId_PartId.lizpy`
+    * If a lizpy file already exists for the craft/part containing the flight program being edited, check whether changes have been made to the Vizzy (not sure how to do this).
+If changes have been made, prompt the user whether they want to redo the Vizzy->Lizpy conversion or open the existing file.
+* The Lizpy editor should allow other saved flight programs to be opened in other tabs.
+Lizpy flight programs can be saved as named programs, or just saved to the craft, just like Vizzy.
+* A Lizpy program that has errors can be saved as a named program, but it cannot be saved to a craft.
+* All imports should default to being relative to the `FlightPrograms/Lizpy` folder.

+Vizzy->Lizpy conversion could be quite tricky.
+Naively, a hand created Vizzy program should convert fairly easily.
+However, it will be much more difficult to make it so that a program that was written in Lizpy and converted to Vizzy converts back to Lizpy looking much the same.
+Obviously Lizpy comments (`;; lines`) would be lost.
+Another big gotcha is namespaces and imported programs.
+I think the easiest thing would be to support multiple program declarations in a single Lizpy file and basically smash the imported declarations all into the same file.
+If the user wants to go back to relying on imports they can delete the other `(program ...)` declarations and re-add the `(imports ...)`.
+I think pushing people towards a Lizpy only experience is probably better than trying to make the Vizzy<->Lizpy conversions flawless.

 ### Blocked Until Vizzy Support